talaS118/talaS118/README.md

 - Designed a relational database system for managing hospital operations.
 - Built entity–relationship diagrams, normalized schemas, and queries for patient, staff, and appointment data.

-### VeggiVibe – Mobile App
+### VeggiVibe – Mobile Web App
-**Tech:** HTML, CSS, JavaScript
+**Tech:** HTML, CSS, JavaScript, Figma
-- Built a mobile app that helps vegetarians and vegans identify suitable grocery items by scanning barcodes.
+- Developed a mobile-friendly web application to help vegetarians and vegans identify suitable grocery items by scanning barcodes.
-- Designed and tested prototypes in Figma, then implemented barcode scanning and ingredient-matching features.
+- Designed and tested prototypes in Figma, then implemented barcode scanning and ingredient-matching features optimized for phone use.

 ---

 ## 🎓 Awards & Scholarships